jgodiel96/jgodiel96/README.md

 **Mechatronics Engineer | Robotics & Biomedical Engineering Researcher**

 I’m a Mechatronics Engineer from the Peruvian University of Applied Sciences (UPC) with a solid background in robotics, AI, and biomedical engineering.
-I build research-driven solutions to tackle real-world challenges—always pushing technical boundaries and questioning established norms.
+I build research-driven solutions to solve real-world challenges—always pushing technical boundaries and questioning established norms.

 ---